-Ecotourism is a form of responsible tourism which strives to achieve certain goals.
-Traveling to natural parks and landmarks, minimizing damages caused by conventional tourism, providing financial benefits to local businesses and building environmental awareness.
-Empowering local communities and their culture, and supporting civil rights is also a big part of responsible travelling.
+Ecotourism is a form of responsible tourism which strives to achieve certain goals: Traveling to natural parks and landmarks, minimizing damages caused by conventional tourism, providing financial benefits to local businesses and building environmental awareness.
+Empowering local communities and their culture, and supporting civil rights are also a big part of responsible travelling.

-Our agency puts an emphasis on helping you take part in the movement towards a greener Philippines.
+Our agency puts an emphasis on helping you take part in the movement towards a greener, better Philippines.
 We want to promote eco-tourism, even if it means a smaller profit for us.
 We strongly believe that preserving this country’s natural assets and local communities is extremely important to the well-being of the Philippines and its tourism.
 With our help, you can plan an entire eco-tourism vacation and make your stay in the country a more meaningful one.

 The best eco-tours in the Philippines

 In this section we gathered the best selection of our Eco-tours.
-The Philippines is full with natural sites like islands, waterfall, mountains, jungles, lagoons and such, so it’s a great destination for an escape in nature.
+The Philippines is full with natural sites – islands, waterfalls, mountains, jungles, lagoons and such, so it’s a great destination for an escape in nature.
 Moreover, the Filipinos are composed of 175 ethno-linguistic groups, each with unique customs and traditions.
-So, every destination you’ll choose to visit will have eco-tours to choose from.
+So, any destination you’ll choose to visit will have eco-tours.
 You can review all of our tours, and choose the ones available in your chosen locations.

 You can book any of this tours as standalones based on your itinerary.
 However, if you want to have a greener vacation you can also book any package and we’ll see that the attractions and accommodation will be as eco-friendly as possible.
 You can also contact us and ask to create a package with ecotourism as its main focus.